bachya/aiopurpleair/README.md

 asyncio.run(main())
 ```

-`NearbySensorResult` objects have two properties:

-- `sensor`: the corresponding `SensorModel` object
-- `distance`: the calculated distance (in kilometers) between this sensor and the provided
-  latitude/longitude

 - `fields` (required): The sensor data fields to include
 - `latitude` (required): The latitude of the point to measure distance from